 ‘AU’ Grade (Audit)

 (No Credit) The audit grade indicates the student is enrolled for noncredit.
-This is not counted in computing grade point averages.
+This grade is not included in grade point average calculations.
 Neither federal financial aid nor veterans’ benefits are payable for audited classes.

 ‘CE’ Grade (Credit by Examination)